philspokas/az400/notes.md

 * Pipeline pass rate report
 * auto vs. manual service connection.
 Manual to set connection details, auto to use your own
 * NUnit tests
-* Integrate Synk with webhooks and apis
+* Integrate Snyk with webhooks and apis
 * Ansible is agentless but does require Python and SSH
 * DevOps Security: Project Admin can edit Project Page
 * PAT notifications